andrew264/Assistant/README.md

 *   **Translator:** Translates text using Google Translate, including inline translation within messages.
 *   **Urban Dictionary:** Looks up word definitions from Urban Dictionary.
 *   **Utilities:** General utility commands like `echo` and `ping`.
+*  **Reminders:** Set, list, cancel, and edit reminders for yourself or others, with support for recurring reminders.

 ### Music